goosetail/asset-worker/README.md

 Assets
 ======

-Assets is a Node.js module for recursively finding asset files in the /client directory, combining them, and exporting them to the /.build directory of your project.
-It will also compile any Stylus files you may have.
+Assets is a Node.js module for recursively finding asset files in a client directory, and exporting them to a build directory of your project.
+It will also compile any Jade and Stylus files you may have.